MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

 ### 💡Insights

-🔥 Strong Correlations (|corr| > 0.7):
+🔥 Strong Correlations

 - price and total_value show a very strong positive correlation: 0.92.
 This makes sense, as price is a major component of the total order value.
 The more expensive items sold, it contribute more to total revenue

-- total_item_order and total_value: 0.94.
-The more items ordered, the higher the total order value.

-- product_weight_g and freight_value: 0.78.
+- product_weight_g and freight_value: 0.62.
 Heavier products tend to incur higher shipping costs.

-- product_weight_g and total_value: 0.70.
+- product_weight_g and total_value: 0.46.
 Heavier products are often more expensive, contributing to a higher total value.

 ### 2.2.2 Retained Customer correlation